More Than 1 Million People Agree To 'Storm Area 51,' But The Air Force Says Stay Home

 Since the Facebook event launched, her phone has been ringing incessantly with people looking to book a room.
 Her 10 rooms are now full for the day of the event, Sept.
 20, and she said most of the people who made the reservations asked her about the Area 51 gathering.

 West also has about 30 acres of land that she allows campers to book for $15 a night.
-And so far, about 60 people have committed to pitch a tent on the day of the event, which she has never experienced on a day not associated with an organized event like a marathon or bike race, which happen in the desert near her inn.
+And so far, about 60 people have committed to pitch a tent on the day of the event, something she has never experienced on a day not associated with an organized event like a marathon or a bike race, competitions that happen in the desert near her inn.

-"Apparently people are taking it seriously," West said.
+"Apparently, people are taking it seriously," West said.
 "I think they're stupid if they think they're going to get to the test site, but I'm gonna capitalize on it."

 To her, that means dropping by the inn's gift shop and purchasing T-shirts, bumper stickers, coffee cups and keychains, which of course feature a nod to the obvious.